 Prescription Amendments (by Pharmacists): The act of amending an error or omission within a medicine order or prescription by a pharmacist to reflect the prescriber intention, to improve safety, medicines management and enable prescription optimisation to support medicines supply and patient flow, or to ensure compliance with legislation.
-Amendments within the electronic prescription to be cancelled and re-entered by the pharmacist (and by doing so, gives the impression of prescribing).
+Amendments within the electronic prescribing and administration system will require the original order or prescription to be cancelled and re-entered by the pharmacist (and by doing so, gives the impression of prescribing).
 This activity is fully auditable.